-For most people, the Dominican Republic automatically means all-inclusive, radiant sun, beautiful beaches, and white sand.
+For most people, the Dominican Republic automatically means an all-inclusive, radiant sun, beautiful beaches, and white sand.
 For others, it is about the traditional music genres such as merengue and bachata.
-But how about another image—an image of hiking in the Dominicana?
+But how about another side —an image of hiking in the Dominicana?

-The Dominican Republic is placed on Hispaniola island.
-Being shared with Haiti, this is the second-largest island in the Greater Antilles.
-The Dominican Republic has almost 800 miles (1287,4 km) of coastline, making this a pure paradise for adventurous tourists.
+The Dominican Republic and Haiti share the Hispaniola island, the second-largest in the Greater Antilles.
+The Dominican Republic is a pure paradise for adventurous tourists thanks to almost 800 miles (1287,4 km) of coastline.
 It also boasts a large surface area with a wide diversity of terrains and wildlife.
 There is so much to explore here!
-So if you are in the mood for hiking, the Dominican Republic is ready to share the local traditions and culture with you, including its dances, ancient cathedrals, typical cuisine, plantain, and cacao plantations.
+So if you are in the mood for hiking, the Dominican Republic is ready to share the local traditions and culture with you.
+Discover its dances, ancient cathedrals, cuisine, plantain, and cacao plantations.
 And this is just a start.
 Island's savannas, mountains, beaches, and rainforests are waiting for you to get a bigger picture and realize why the Dominican Republic is such a hotspot.